 • Volunteer on a construction team.

-• Volunteer at Habitat’s ReStore in Coatesville or Kennett Square.
+• Volunteer at Habitat’s ReStore in Coatesville.

 • Donate new furniture, appliances, cabinets, building supplies, and other household items to ReStores.